kip-hart/MicroStructPy/docs/source/examples/package/logo.rst

 =====

 The seeds are 14 circles with radii uniformly distributed from 0 to 0.3.
-Calling the :func:`~microstructpy.seeding.seedlist.SeedList.position` method positions the points according to random uniform distributions in the domain.
+Calling the :func:`~microstructpy.seeding.SeedList.position` method positions the points according to random uniform distributions in the domain.

 Polygon Mesh
 ============

-A polygon mesh is created from the list of seed points using the :func:`~microstructpy.meshing.polymesh.PolyMesh.from_seeds` class method.
+A polygon mesh is created from the list of seed points using the :func:`~microstructpy.meshing.PolyMesh.from_seeds` class method.
 The mesh is plotted and saved into a PNG file in the remaining lines of the script.